vanqard/pagepeekr/README.md

 ## Security

-If you find any security issues with this package, please contact the author directly here: [Thunder Raven-Stoker](mailt:thunder@vanqard.com)
+If you find any security issues with this package, please contact the author directly here: <thunder@vanqard.com>